NimaFathi/DeCoDEx/README.md

 # DeCoDEx: Deep Counterfactual Explanation Framework

 Welcome to the official repository of the DeCoDEx project.
 This framework is designed for generating deep counterfactual explanations using diffusion models and classifiers.
 Below you'll find instructions on how to create datasets, train models, and generate counterfactuals, along with information on the metrics used for evaluation.
+This codebase is influenced by [DiME repository](https://github.com/guillaumejs2403/DiME).

 ## Table of Contents
 - [Create Virtual Environment](#install-venv)